-Have you ever heard the term “Unforced Error”?
+Have you heard the term unforced error?
 It’s often used in sports like tennis or basketball.
-An unforced error is a mistake made, a shot missed or a point lost that is entirely the result of the player’s own blunder.
-Usually referring to an easy shot in a non-pressure situation.
-Usually we call them mistakes.
+An unforced error is a mistake, a missed shot, or a lost point that’s entirely the result of the player’s own blunder.
+It usually refers to an easy shot in a non-pressure situation.
+Typically, we call them mistakes.

 In children’s ministry, unforced errors are especially costly.
 So I want to share 10 of the most common mistakes kidmin workers make.
 Often we do these without even realizing it.
 I’ve made every one of these mistakes.
 Sadly, I’ve made many more than once.
 That’s why I’m on a mission of preventing ministry failure.